 Both clean metals and nonmetal parameters are analyzed through ORSANCO's monitoring program.
 Data are collected from 15 fixed stations along the river (Appendix B).
 Grab samples are collected from these stations once every other month.
 Continuous monitoring for dissolved oxygen and temperature is performed by the United States Army Corps of Engineers as well as hydropower plant operators at ten Ohio River locations.
-ORSANCO also uses those data in this assessment.
+The dissolved oxygen and temperature data are presented in this section but not utilized in the assessment as it has in the past.
+This is because the ORSANCO 305b Workgroup determined that it was inappropriate to base an assessment on these data that are only collected during summer conditions when worst-case conditions are most likely to be present.

 For a given monitoring station, if no pollutant exceeds any water quality criteria for the protection of aquatic life in greater than ten percent of samples, then that station is considered "Fully Supporting" the aquatic life use and not impaired.
 Stations having any pollutant exceed a water quality criterion for the protection of aquatic life in greater than ten percent of samples but less than twenty-five percent of samples is determined to be "Partially Supporting" the aquatic life use and impaired.
 Stations having any pollutant exceed a criterion in greater than twenty-five percent of samples is classified as "Not Supporting" and impaired.
-However, using a WOE approach, fish population data indicating full support would outweigh physical and chemical monitoring data in the assessments.
+However, using a WOE approach, fish population data indicating full support would outweigh physical and chemical monitoring data in these assessments such that assessments will be based primarily on the conclusions of the biological data assessments.

-Fish Population Monitoring
+Biological Population Monitoring

 While monitoring chemical parameters is a common and valuable strategy used to determine impairment, it is also useful to expand the focus beyond water chemistry and directly examine effects of pollution on aquatic life.
 To further understand the status of the river and the degree to which it is meeting its aquatic life use, ORSANCO conducts biological assessments of the Ohio River.
-The Commission utilizes the method of electrofishing as well as habitat surveys between July and October in order to characterize the fish populations of the Ohio River and consequently determine if the Ohio River is meeting its aquatic life use designation.
+The Commission uses boat electrofishing and both passive artificial substrate samplers and active netting for macroinvertebrates order to characterize the biological populations of the Ohio River and consequently determine if the Ohio River is meeting its aquatic life use designation.

 Since 2004, aquatic life has been assessed on a pool-by-pool basis.
 For aquatic life assessments, the river has been divided into 19 independent Assessment Units (AUs), based on the pools created by 19 high-lift dams as well as the area below the lowest existing high-lift dam (Smithland) to the high-lift dam currently under construction (Olmsted).
-Three to five of these AUs are sampled each year on a rotating basis, providing complete coverage of the river every five years.
+Three to five of these AUs are sampled each year on a rotating basis, providing complete coverage of the river every five to six years.
 Fifteen site locations in each pool were randomly selected to represent each AU as a whole.
 Following each fish community assessment, biologists attempt to determine the fish community potential of that AU.

-As mentioned previously, ORSANCO evaluates biological condition using an index specifically designed for the Ohio River, the ORFIn, which has been updated recently and is now referred to as the modified Ohio River Fish Index (mORFIn).
-The mORFIn combines various attributes of the fish community to assign a score to the river based on biological characteristics.
-The mORFIn is comprised of 13 metrics, which serve as surrogate measures of more complicated processes.
-Examples of metrics include number of species, number of pollution tolerant individuals, and percent of top piscivores in the fish community.
-A mORFIn score is calculated for each site by comparing observed ORFIn values to statistical thresholds in historical ORFIn scores within each habitat class.
+As mentioned previously, ORSANCO evaluates biological condition using two indices specifically designed for the Ohio River, the modified Ohio River Fish Index (mORFIn) and Ohio River Macroinvertbrates Index (ORMIn).
+The indices combine various attributes of each community to separately assign a score to the river based on biological characteristics.
+Both indices include various metrics, which serve as surrogate measures of more complicated processes (Table 6).